Paofeval/ecu/draft/subcountry2014/layers/index.md

+## cw_pesticide_trend

-## cw_pesticide_trend: Pesticide consumption as a proxy for trend in chemical pollution
+Pesticide consumption as a proxy for trend in chemical pollution

 | metadata          | value                                                                |
 |-------------------|----------------------------------------------------------------------|